Shibumi (novel): Prequel

 Don Winslow published Satori in 2011, a novel based on Shibumi and set as a prequel.
 Out of respect for the original author Trevanian (Whitaker's pen name), Winslow sent the first 100 pages of the draft to Whitaker's daughter and executor for approval.
 The book explores Hel's early adulthood.

 Film adaptation

-In August 2021, it was reported that a film adaptation of the novel is in development at Warner Bros.
+In August 2021, it was reported that a film adaptation of the novel was in development at Warner Bros.
+Pictures.
 The project will be produced by Chad Stahelski's 87Eleven Entertainment, with partners Alex Young and Jason Spitz joining him as producers.
-One year later, in August 2022, it was announced that Chad Stahelski will also direct the project with Matthew Orton being hired to write the screenplay.
+One year later, in August 2022, it was announced that Chad Stahelski would also direct the project with Matthew Orton being hired to write the screenplay.

-In Popular Culture
+In popular culture

 In the first John Wick film, the Security Guard at the small airfield where John tests his driving skills is reading a copy of Shibumi.
 In Bullet Train (2022), the Prince (played by Joey King) is reading Shibumi while traveling on the title train.